ElektraInitiative/libelektra/doc/help/elektra-key-names.md

 ## Conventions

-For computers Elektra would work without any conventions, because it is possible to rename keys with plugins and link and transform any key/value to any other key/value.
+For computers Elektra would work without any conventions, because it is possible to rename keys with plugins and link and transform any key-value to any other key-value.
 Obviously, for humans such chaos would be confusing and harder to use, thus we encourage everyone to use the following conventions:

 ### Arrays